 Opal doublets are generally set onto strong Ironstone backing which is a brown in colour.
 The thin slice of Opal is enhanced by the brown Ironstone and greatly increases the colour of the Opal.
 A slice of Opal in a doublet is a lot thicker than a Opal Triplet.

 Other material such as Black Opal potch can be used as well as plastic.
 Ironstone is by far the most common choice because it is a natural stone and it can be found in abundance.

-Opal doublets originally were made in Lightning Ridge, Australia using Opal crystal and set on natural Black Opal potch.
-These days the ability to make Opal doublets is shared across the world and Ironstone is also used for the backing.
+Opal doublets originally were made in Lightning Ridge, Australia by using opal crystal and set on natural Black Opal potch.
+These days the ability to make opal doublets is shared across the world and Ironstone is also used for the backing.

 Opal doublets are just as strong as a solid opal but because they have been ‘glued’ together with a backing piece of Ironstone it is important not to clean your piece of jewelry with ultrasonic cleaners or strong chemicals.
 Simply wipe over with a cloth and warm soapy water.

 Was this article helpful?10 people found this article helpful